czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

     - Problem remains: confirm that all the necessary preconditions of an action hold for it to have its intended effect
       - Qualification problem
-      - No complete solution in logic, system designers have to use good judgement to decide how detailed the model should be
+      - No complete solution in logic, system designers have to use good judgment to decide how detailed the model should be

   - A Hybrid Agent